Human and Animal Ethics

 Protection of Human Research Participants

 When reporting research involving human data, authors should indicate whether the procedures were in accordance with the Helsinki Declaration (Revised in 2013) and have been assessed and approved by the responsible review / ethics committee (institutional and national).

-The Indian Council of Medical Research (ICMR) is the national body responsible for laying human research guidelines has brought out the revised Ethical Guidelines for Biomedical Research on Human Participants (October 2006).
+The Indian Council of Medical Research (ICMR) is the national body responsible for laying human research guidelines has brought out the revised National Ethical Guidelines for Biomedical and Health Research Involving Human Participants (2017).
 The conduct of study should be accordance to these guidelines in India.